Range extender: Other examples

 Other range-extended electric vehicles include the discontinued Cadillac ELR and the discontinued Fisker Karma.
 In June 2016, Nissan announced it will introduce a compact range extender car in Japan before March 2017.
 The series plug-in hybrid will use a new hybrid system, dubbed e-Power, which debuted with the Nissan Gripz concept crossover showcased at the 2015 Frankfurt Auto Show.
 The technology, without the plug-in ability, had been deployed to the Nissan Note e-Power and Nissan Kicks e-Power.

 The LEVC TX London taxi was launched in 2017 and features a 33 kWh battery that is charged by a 1.5-litre gasoline engine.

-The Lixiang One is a large SUV which combines a 41-kWh battery with a small 1.2-litre gasoline engine.
+The Li Auto One is a large SUV which combines a 41-kWh battery with a small 1.2-litre gasoline engine.

 This approach has also been used for heavy vehicles, such as Wrightbus's Gemini 2 and New Routemaster buses.

+Hydrogen fuel cells have also been used as a range extender for battery electric buses, allowing them to have greater range.
+For example, the Mercedes-Benz eCitaro has a range of 280 km as a battery electric model, with the eCitaro fuel cell bus having a range of 400 km thanks to a 60kW Toyota fuel cell that recharges the battery.

 Ford has patents for a bed mounted gasoline-powered generator for their fully electric pickups.
 Rivian has patents for bed mounted additional batteries for increased range.
 Rivian electric trucks can charge each other for extended range.